 There are several different types of horizontal foundation cracks.
 They all indicate dangerous structural problems.

 When the force of the ground is too much for a basement wall to bear, it bows inward and develops a mid-height horizontal crack.
 If you have a concrete or block basement foundation, your home is probably prone to this issue.

 Other causes of horizontal foundation cracks include damage from heavy equipment near the wall, frost heave, or excessive backfilling.

 If you have small horizontal cracks on a straight wall that is not bowing yet, it is important to closely monitor those cracks to see if the damage worsens.
 Be sure to call a foundation repair specialist to inspect your horizontal foundation cracks and implement the proper repairs.

-Stair-step cracks are essentially diagonal cracks that occur in concrete block and brick foundations.
-The crack will start along a joint or near the end of the wall and climb up or down the bricks or blocks.
-Like diagonal cracks, stair step cracks are caused by differential settlement and should be looked at by a professional.
+Stair-step cracks are diagonal cracks that occur in concrete block and brick foundations.
+The crack starts along a joint or near the end of the wall and climbs up or down.
+Like diagonal cracks, differential settlement causes stair-step cracks.

-If you are concerned about your foundation cracks, call Atlas Master Companies today.
-We can come to inspect your property and evaluate the needs of your foundation.
-Our experts have had years of experience dealing with foundation cracks and will know the exact repairs that need to be done.
+Call Atlas Master Companies today.
+We come inspect your property and evaluate your foundation.
+Our experts have years of experience dealing with foundation cracks and know the exact repairs that need done.

-We value honesty and integrity in all that we do and will give you only the repairs that you need for the right price.
-Give us a call today
+We value honesty and integrity in all that we do.
+We give you only the repairs you need for the right price.
+Call today to start.